-The Water Asset Management Council would consist of nine voting members who are appointed by, and who serve at the pleasure of, the Michigan Infrastructure Council created by HB 5335.
-Members would represent academia and the public, nonprofit, and private sectors and would include individuals representing the state, regional and local governments, water, sewer, and stormwater agencies, and environmental organizations.
+The Water Asset Management Council would consist of nine voting members who are appointed by the Michigan Infrastructure Council proposed by HB 5335.
+Members would represent academia and the public, nonprofit, and private sectors and would include individuals representing the state, regional and local governments, drain commissioners, drinking water, wastewater, and stormwater agencies, and environmental organizations.
+At least one member would be required to have professional engineering experience and a degree in engineering.
 The Water Asset Management Council could appoint its central data storage agency as a nonvoting member.

 The council's voting members would serve three-year terms, though members first appointed would serve staggered one-, two-, or three-year terms.
 The council would select a chairperson from among its members at its first meeting.
+A member of the council could be removed for incompetence, dereliction of duty, malfeasance during his or her tenure in office, or any other cause considered appropriate by the Michigan Infrastructure Council.
 Qualified administrative staff and technical assistance for the council would be provided by the DEQ.
 The council could also appoint subcommittees whose members serve as needed to provide research on issues and projects as determined by the council.